oliver-butterley/ma2-2024/pages/part1.md

 which implies that $5=4$.
 :::

+Alternatively calculations might be more about geometrical reasoning.
+When a proof relies on a picture and an appeal to intuition we must be particularly careful with arguments.

 ::: tip ~~Theorem~~
 Every triangle is isosceles.
 :::

 ::: info ~~Proof~~
 Start from a triangle $ABC$.
+Sketch the triangle and the lines described in the following steps.

 - Draw the perpendicular bisector of $BC$, and the angle bisector from $A$.
 - Let $I$ be their intersection (if it is not unique, you are done).